avengerpenguin/traditionalmead.uk/content/New Quay Honey Farm/new-quay-honey-farm-afon-mel-apricot-mead.md

 ## Nose

 There is a bold bouquet as with the pure mead.
-It is at this point that I notice no mention of the ABV strength on the bottle.
-I can only assume it's reasonably strong from the abundance of legs in the glass and the lack of my own after a few glasses.
+The apricot flavours are pronounced.

 ## Taste